 People and process

-Boundary requires thoughtful considerations around people and processes in order to maximize its value.
-It is also necessary to rethink how an important platform technology such as Boundary is positioned and offered.
+Boundary requires thoughtful considerations around people and processes to maximize its value.
+It is also necessary to rethink how to position and offer an important platform technology such as Boundary.
 Changing culture and processes can be difficult, as can organizational and political challenges.
 Our observations across the industry give us a glimpse into what "good" looks like, which we share below.
 Please keep in mind that no two organizations are the same, and your specific circumstances may require you to choose how you organize your teams.

 Internal developer platform

-The Internal developer platform (IDP) has emerged to address the challenge of reducing development cycles and organizational complexity, especially as cloud computing and IaC have drastically cut down infrastructure provisioning times.
+The Internal developer platform (IDP) has emerged to address the challenge of reducing development cycles and organizational complexity, given cloud computing and IaC have drastically cut down infrastructure provisioning times.

 The IDP builds on the time-tested shared service model, improved by adding a product management approach.
 In this model, a Platform team works with developers to build golden paths that development teams can consume in a self-service model.

 Access to infrastructure for developers and other stakeholders is a critical component and hence an Access Management service is an integral part of any IDP.
-We recommend that the team with ownership of the IDP (aka the Platform team) also take ownership of operating Boundary, with the Security team and other related teams providing governance.
+We recommend that the team with ownership of the IDP (the Platform Team) also take ownership of operating Boundary, with the Security Team and other related teams providing governance.

-With this approach, two key roles are identified: producers and consumers.
-The terms “Producer” and “Consumer” are used to define the roles and responsibilities within a shared service or IDP provided by a Platform team.
+With this approach, there are two key roles: producers and consumers.
+The terms Producer and Consumer define the roles and responsibilities within a shared service or IDP provided by a Platform team.

 Note